CruceGameDevel/CruceGame/docs/hacking.md

 Communication
 ======

+ * Our main communication channel is the mailing list (abbreviated ML).
+The ML address is cruce-development@googlegroups.com.
+This group is public (anyone can see the discussions and can send e-mails).
+If you want to join the group, please write an e-mail and tell us your intentions.

+The client or users may contact the development team using the mailing list.

+ * Another communication channel used is the IRC channel #cruce-devel on the Freenode network.
+Its primary purpose is instant communication between developers.
+Note that discussions on this channel are not official.
+The decisions made on this channel *MUST* be consemnated on the mailing list.
+This channel is open.

- * There is this group on Google+ available at the following URL: https://plus.google.com/u/0/communities/105057231196596797294/.
+ * There is also this group on Google+ available at the following URL: https://plus.google.com/u/0/communities/105057231196596797294/.

- * Although the group is private anyone is free to send a join request.
+Although the group is private anyone is free to send a join request.
+Its primary purpose is to inform the client and the users about the development of the application.

 Authors
 =======